-In carrying out animal damage management activities, federal and state land managers shall:
+In carrying out animal damage management activities, public land managers shall:

-- Allow currently recognized methods of predator control, including aerial gunning of predators, as viable options for predator control on federal and state lands in the county. - Rely upon the USDA Animal and Plant Health Inspection Service, Wyoming Game and Fish Department and Sublette County Predator Management Board to provide the expertise and conduct predator control on public lands, to determine livestock losses, and to determine methodology for animal damage management.

-- As needed, conduct non-predator animal damage management, such as controlling small mammal populations, and necessary environmental analysis and disclosure on federal and state lands. - Coordinate with other federal and state agencies to improve effectiveness of control program activities conducted on federal and state lands. - Use an integrated approach to the prevention of animal damage and management of animal damage control programs.
+- Allow currently recognized methods of predator control, including aerial gunning of predators, as viable options for predator control on public lands in the county. - Rely upon the USDA Animal and Plant Health Inspection Service, Wyoming Game and Fish Department and Sublette County Predator Management Board to provide the expertise and conduct predator control on public lands, to determine livestock losses, and to determine methodology for animal damage management. - Conduct non-predator animal damage management, such as controlling small mammal populations, and necessary environmental analysis and disclosure on public lands. - Coordinate with other federal and state agencies to improve effectiveness of control program activities conducted on federal and state lands. - Use an integrated approach to the prevention of animal damage and management of animal damage control programs.
 Consider a full range of methods, including physical barriers, repellents, habitat manipulation, biological controls, silvicultural methods (for example, fertilizing to improve soil fertility), pesticides, and hunting and trapping.
 Use licensed hunting, fishing, and trapping as a control technique where practicable.